jerryanziyuan/Segmenting_Resturant/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Four Squares API data to help cluster Tornoto neibrohoods.
+For this project, I was interestested in using Four Squares API data to cluster Tornoto neibrohoods.

 ## File Descriptions <a name="files"></a>